Maynard lab members underlined.

 With our collaborators, we evaluated the potential for at-birth antibody prophylaxis to prevent the symptoms of pertussis infection in newborn baboons, who exhibit similar responses to infection as human infants.
 The day after birth, baboons were given an antibody engineered to block the effects of pertussis toxin, then infected with pertussis five weeks later.
 Animals who were infected became very ill while those receiving antibody were clinically normal in terms of survival, coughing and other measures of disease.

-This advance is exciting not just as a strategy to prevent pertussis but because the data provide proof-of-concept that at-birth antibody prophylaxis could prevent many other serious illnesses affecting newborns.
+This advance is exciting not just as a strategy to prevent pertussis but because the data support the use of antibody prophylaxis more generally to prevent specific infections in high-risk populations.

 Editor's pick - top 2% of papers published in JBC, press release [link]